joaobcpatricio/CppNotebook/Notebook/TheChernoNotes/Part1.md

 ## Functions

 Functions are blocks of code that we write to perform a specific task.
 If part of a class, it is called method.

+The functions should be manly for us to avoid code duplication.

+When a function is called (the compiler generates a call instruction), the entire **stack** frame for the function needs to be created, meaning things like parameters need to be pushed onto the **stack** and also the return address, so what happens is we jump to a different part of the binary and then we jump back.This jumping takes time.
+This is not the case for inline functions though (more on this later).

+# Header Files